Walk On (John Hiatt album)

-Walk On is an album by singer-songwriter John Hiatt, released in 1995.
+Walk On is singer-songwriter John Hiatt's twelfth album, released in 1995.
 It was his first album with Capitol Records.

-The album peaked at No. 48 on the Billboard 200 chart.
+The album peaked at No. 48 on the Billboard 200 chart, but it only spent 5 weeks on the chart.
+The album also features guest appearances by the Jayhawks and Bonnie Raitt.
+The song "Cry Love" was nominated for the Grammy Award for Best Male Rock Vocal Performance and Best Rock Song in 1997.

 Production

 Hiatt wrote the songs while touring to promote Perfectly Good Guitar.
 The guitarist David Immerglück replaced Mike Ward for the recording sessions.
+The album was produced by Don Smith.

+Release

+Walk On was released by Capitol Records on October 24, 1995.
+The album debuted, and peaked at No. 48 on the Billboard 200 chart, selling around 21,500 units in its first week.
+"Cry Love" was the lead single from the album.
+The music video for the song was shot in Los Angeles, Piru, California, and Nashville, and directed by Mick Haggerty.
+The song was nominated for the Best Male Rock Vocal Performance and Best Rock Song awards at the 39th Annual Grammy Awards in 1997.
+"Shredding the Document" was also released as a single, and the music video was directed by Kevin Kerslake.

 Critical reception

 The Encyclopedia of Popular Music called the title track one of Hiatt's "most infectious songs."
 In its review, Entertainment Weekly called Hiatt "country rock’s best singer-songwriter."
 Trouser Press wrote that Walk On "calmly returns Hiatt to the rustic folk-roots sound of his most natural habitat, with mixed but generally positive results."
 The Chicago Tribune called it Hiatt's best since Bring the Family.
+RPM writes that Hiatt's "crusty, throaty voice is the perfect vehicle for these songs which at times sound mournful, even a little cynical, but always contain that tiny ray of hope that the best songwriters never seem to miss."
+The Gavin Report calls Hiatt "probably one of the greatest songwriters walking the planet," adding "Walk On has Hiatt walking tall once again."